 Why you should listen

 Sweeney's second monologue, In the Family Way, played in theatrical runs in New York and Los Angeles.
 It was ultimately fashioned into a book, a memoir titled If It's Not One Thing, It's Your Mother.
 Sweeney's third monologue, Letting Go of God, chronicled her journey from Catholicism to atheism.
-It was made into a film that played on Showtime.
+It was made into a Showtime film.
+Her latest show, Older and Wider, will be filmed in April 2020.

 What others say